First home buyer duty exemption, concession or reduction

 However, if the price you pay for the property is less than market value, the dutiable value will be the market value.

-If you bought your property off-the-plan and are eligible for the off-the-plan concession, the dutiable value of your property is the greater of the price paid or the market value less the costs of construction or refurbishment occurring on or after the contract date.
+If you bought your property off-the-plan and are eligible for the off-the-plan concession, the dutiable value of your property is the contract price less the costs of construction or refurbishment occurring on or after the contract date.
 This amount is calculated using information provided by, and a method chosen by, the vendor.

 To be eligible for the first home buyer duty concession or exemption (available on or after 1 July 2017), the dutiable value of your property must be $750,000 or less.